McLean Hospital 115 Mill Street Belmont, MA 02478

 In Massachusetts, opioid overdose is now the leading cause of injury death.
 In an effort to save lives, the Massachusetts Department of Public Health has created a program to promote the education of misusers of opioids and their families about the use of naloxone (also known as Narcan).
 During an opioid overdose, breathing can slow to the point of death.
 After being sprayed into the nose, Naloxone blocks the opioid and restores normal breathing.
 It is safe, easy to administer, and has no potential for abuse.

-In a recent post on McLean’s blog Advances in Mental Health, Hilary S. Connery, MD, PhD, urges us to reassess how we think about substance overdose deaths in general, to include greater focus on self-harm prevention and education efforts for prescribers, patients, families, and community stakeholders.
+In a recent post on McLean’s blog, Hilary S. Connery, MD, PhD, urges us to reassess how we think about substance overdose deaths in general, to include greater focus on self-harm prevention and education efforts for prescribers, patients, families, and community stakeholders.